[?] Subscribe To This Site

 Healthy Eating Plans

-Seems like everyone's talking about the benefits of healthy eating plans
+Seems like everyone's talking about all the benefits of healthy eating plans.

-these days.
-From parents worried about their children's weight, to doctors and nutritionists who are concerned with the rise in problems like diabetes and heart disease, as well as an increase in obesity rates.
+From parents worried about their children's weight, to doctors and nutritionists who are concerned with the rise in health problems like diabetes and heart disease.

 -When it comes right down to it though, healthy eating plans are just plain inconvenient.
-They can be very hard to accomplish, and pretty expensive too!
+They can be very hard to accomplish, and it can be quite expensive to buy all that healthy food too!

 They were eating the same way they always had, and it was a whole lot healthier than the way I ended up eating.

-Once I went off to college, it got really easy to let my diet slide.
+Once I left home and went off to college, it got really easy to let my diet slide.
 After all, there was a cafeteria available, and no one around to lean over my shoulder to enforce any healthy eating guidelines, or to see if I was "eating my veggies."

 -If you've ever eaten school cafeteria food, you probably know how easy it is to fill up on fries, and skip the fruit and vegetables.
 Add some not very controlled drinking and a few pizza parties in here and there, and I got into some pretty unhealthy eating habits.